isharaU/Email-Assistant/README.md

 ```

 * The **frontend** is built using React and Material UI for a clean, responsive interface.
-* The **backend** uses Spring Boot and Google Gemini AI to generate intelligent and context-aware replies.
+* The **backend** uses Spring Boot and Google Gemini AI to generate intelligent and context-aware Sinhala replies.
 * The **Chrome extension** injects an “AI Reply” button directly into Gmail, calling your backend API to generate and insert a response.

 ---